Meta-automatic Sequences: Introduction

-Informally, a sequence $(a(n))_{n \geq 0}$ is said to satisfy a \emph{nested} or \emph{meta-Fibonacci} recurrence if $a(n)$, for all sufficiently large $n$, can be expressed in terms of $a$ evaluated at an expression involving a value given as a term in $(a(n))_{n \geq 0}$.
-The classical and prototypical example is Hofstadter's $Q$-sequence \cite[p.\ 137]{Hofstadter1979}, which is indexed in the On-Line Encyclopedia of Integer Sequences \cite{oeis} as \seqnum{A005185}, and which satisfies $Q(1) = Q(2) = 1$ and
+A \emph{nested recurrence} is a recurrence in which a term $a(n)$ is defined using values of $a$ at indices that themselves depend on earlier values of the sequence.
+The classical example is Hofstadter's $Q$-sequence \cite[p.\ 137]{Hofstadter1979}, indexed in the On-Line Encyclopedia of Integer Sequences \cite{oeis} as \seqnum{A005185}, defined by $Q(1)=Q(2)=1$ and

+for $n>2$.
+Recurrences as in \eqref{displayQrec} are also known as \emph{meta-Fibonacci recurrences}.
+Other examples of integer sequences satisfying nested recurrences include the sequence \seqnum{A244477} studied by Golomb \cite{Golomb1990}.
+Many problems concerning Hofstadter's $Q$-sequence and its generalizations remain open to this day.
+Notably, it is not known whether or not $Q(n)$ is even \emph{defined} for all $n>0$.

-for $n > 2$.
-In contrast to nested recurrences, \emph{digit-based recurrences} (which may also be referred to as \emph{divide-and-conquer recurrences}) define $a\big( k^{t} n + j \big)$ (for $j \in \{ 0, 1, \ldots, k^{t} - 1 \}$) as a function of previously computed values of the form $a\big( k^{t'} n' + j' \big)$ for $t' < t$ (and for $j' \in \{ 0, 1, \ldots, k^{t'} - 1 \}$).
-These digit-based recurrences are used to define \emph{automatic sequences}~\cite{AlloucheShallit2003,Cobham1972}, which are of great importance in many areas of number theory, computer science, and combinatorics.
+In contrast to nested recurrences, \emph{digit-based recurrences} (also called \emph{divide-and-conquer recurrences}) define $a(k^{t}n+j)$ for $j\in\{0,1,\ldots,k^{t}-1\}$ as a function of previously computed values $a(k^{t'}n'+j')$ with $t'<t$ and $j'\in\{0,1,\ldots,k^{t'}-1\}$.
+Digit-based recurrences can be used to define \emph{automatic sequences}~\cite{AlloucheShallit2003,Cobham1972}, which appear in many areas of number theory, computer science, and combinatorics.

-The depth of the study of meta-Fibonacci sequences is evidenced by the many open problems related to Hofstadter's $Q$-sequence and generalizations.
-Notably, to this day, it is not even known whether or not $Q(n)$ is \emph{defined} for all integers $n > 0$.
-This together with the roles played by automatic sequences within many disciplines in mathematics and computer science lead us to consider a new and interdisciplinary subject that may be thought of as ``combining'' the recursions for meta-Fibonacci and automatic sequences.

-As it turns out, relationships between meta-Fibonacci and automatic sequences have previously been considered.
-Notably, Allouche and Shallit \cite{AlloucheShallit2012}, in 2012, showed that the frequency sequence of a variant of Hofstadter's $Q$-sequence satisfies a digit-based recurrence, so that this variant sequence is $2$-automatic.
-In this context, they proved an automaticity criterion \cite[Theorem~2.2]{AlloucheShallit2012} reviewed in Section \ref{subsectionpre} below.

-In this paper, we introduce the concept of a \emph{meta-automatic sequence}, which, informally, can be thought of as extending both the Allouche--Shallit criterion and the recursions for meta-Fibonacci sequences as in \eqref{displayQrec}.
+Allouche and Shallit \cite{AlloucheShallit2012} showed that the frequency sequence of a variant of Hofstadter's $Q$-sequence satisfies a digit-based recurrence, and, moreover, is $2$-automatic.
+They also proved an automaticity criterion \cite[Theorem~2.2]{AlloucheShallit2012} reviewed in Section~\ref{subsectionpre} below.
+This inspires us to introduce the concept of a \emph{meta-automatic sequence}, which may, informally, be thought of as ``combining'' the concepts of meta-Fibonacci and automatic sequences.
+This is formalized below.
 For example, in contrast to a rule such as $a(4n+2) = a(2n)$ used to define an automatic sequence, we consider rules such as